 3) Medicare has not already issued a final demand.

-The big news here is that Medicare may be starting to read the tea leaves and realizes that it has to make a less byzantine system for personal injury lawyers and one that is fair for victims.
+The big news here is that Medicare may start to read the tea leaves and realizes that it has to make a less byzantine system for personal injury lawyers and one that is fair for victims.

 - My original Haro v.
-Seblius post (the case that may have started Medicare/Accident Lawyer glasnost)
+Sebelius post (the case that may have started Medicare/Accident Lawyer glasnost)

-- Court rules on motion to enforce settlement when insurance company balks over lien issues
+- Court rules on motion to enforce settlement when the insurance company balks over lien issues

 - Lien Resolution Services blog post

 - ERISA liens and the “made whole” doctrine

 - Five things you don’t know and should know about personal injury accident liens